 For eligible unmatched applicants to residency programs, the Supplemental Offer and Acceptance Program (SOAP) can be a chance to land a residency position that went unfilled.

-On the Friday before Match week, all Main Residency Match applicants receive an email notification of their SOAP eligibility.
-In 2020, SOAP will take place March 14–17, and as was the case in 2021, there will be an added fourth round of SOAP to account for any possible disruptions to the Match caused by the process being largely virtual.
+On the Friday before Match Week, all Main Residency Match applicants receive an email notification of their SOAP eligibility.
+In 2022, SOAP will take place March 14–17, and as was the case in 2021, there will be an added fourth round of SOAP to account for any possible disruptions to the Match caused by the process being largely virtual.

 SOAP is a service of the National Resident Matching Program (NRMP).
 Data obtained from the NRMP offers insight on which specialties offered positions and which applicant types found success through the SOAP process.

 FREIDA™, the AMA Residency & Fellowship Database® (registration required), enables unmatched students to research residencies from more than 12,000 programs both during and following SOAP.
 Access is free, but extra benefits—such as such as a dashboard that helps users save, rank and keep notes on each program—are available to AMA members.

 Learn how veterans of the Match recommend that students approach SOAP.

 Categorical positions—a full-length residency training position—didn’t make up the bulk of those offered or filled through the SOAP process last year, but there were several hundred full-length training positions filled.

 The most common categorical specialties filled through SOAP were:

 - Internal medicine—368.